Bladder cancer

 What is the urinary bladder?

-The urinary bladder is a hollow, muscular organ that stores urine before it is expelled from the body.
 It is part of the urinary tract and is located in the lower abdomen, just behind the pubic bone.

 When full, the bladder sends signals to the brain, triggering the urge to urinate.
 The bladder then contracts, pushing urine through the urethra and out of the body.
 The bladder works together with a sphincter muscle, which wraps around the urethra and helps control the release of urine.